-Today, the the Financial Conduct Authority’s consultation on persistent debt and earlier intervention remedies closed.
-The proposals were a welcome first step towards addressing the reality that millions of people pay large amounts interest and fees, and are encouraged to build up debt that is difficult to pay off.
+Today, the Financial Conduct Authority’s consultation on persistent debt and earlier intervention remedies closed.
+The proposals were a welcome first step towards addressing the reality that millions of people pay large amounts of interest and fees, and are encouraged to build up debt that is difficult to pay off.

 Action is long overdue.
 The proposals outlined in this consultation can make a significant difference to millions of people who are, often unnecessarily, paying significant amounts of fees and interest using credit cards for a purpose for which they are not intended.

 While the aim of defining persistent debt and the interventions suggested here are welcome, we believe the timescale the FCA has chosen is far too drawn out, allowing people to spend too long paying more in interest than they need to.
 The decision to wait 18 months before even the mildest nudge to change behaviour, and 36 months before any more concrete intervention will (as we will illustrate below), cost consumers hundreds of pounds they need not have paid, and will continue to allow companies to facilitate the growth of debt that is detrimental to consumers.

 In addition to that, the definition of persistent debt here, while a clear advance on the present situation, still allows people to pay slightly more than minimum payments over the long term (interest + 1.5% of balance, for instance) on average-sized credit card debts bearing average interest and not fall into the definition (see below).
 These people are slightly better off than those on minimum repayments who do pay more in interest than on the principal, but barely so.
 We recognise that a definition of persistent debt has to be simple and communicable, and the one chosen undoubtedly meets that test.
 But when these just above minimum payment consumers are not included, the proposed definition is not expansive enough.